Overlord season 2

 Overlord is an anime series based on the light novel series of the same name written by Kugane Maruyama and illustrated by so-bin.
 The second season was announced at film screenings of the second compilation film.
-It aired from January 10 to April 4, 2018 an.
+It aired from January 10 to April 4, 2018.
 The season also saw a change in broadcast network with Sun TV and KBS Kyoto dropping the series while MBS added the series to its schedule.

 Funimation has licensed the second season for a simuldub.

 The opening theme is "Go Cry Go" by OxT while the ending theme is "Hydra" by Myth & Roid.